DikshaSirohi/DikshaSirohi/README.md

 ### Plant Disease Detection System

-`Python` `TensorFlow` `Keras` `Transfer Learning` `Streamlit` `Grad-CAM`
+`Python` `TensorFlow` `Keras` `Transfer Learning` `Streamlit`

-A deep-learning system for identifying plant diseases from leaf images across **38 healthy and diseased classes**.
+A deep-learning project for identifying plant diseases from leaf images across **38 healthy and diseased classes**.

-What started as a college ML project turned into a much deeper experiment with different architectures and training strategies.
+I experimented with different transfer-learning architectures and training strategies while building the project.

-**Some things I explored:**
+### 🔬 What I worked with

-- MobileNetV2 as my initial transfer-learning model
+- **MobileNetV2** as an initial transfer-learning model
-- EfficientNetB0 as an improved architecture
+- **EfficientNetB0** as an improved architecture
-- fine-tuning
+- Fine-tuning
-- stronger image augmentation
+- Image augmentation
-- class weighting
+- Class weighting
-- label smoothing
+- Label smoothing
-- evaluation on a separate test set
+- Evaluation on a separate test dataset
-- Grad-CAM for understanding model predictions
-- a Streamlit interface for predictions
+- A **Streamlit** interface for predictions

-### The result
+### 📈 Experimentation

-**~93% MobileNetV2 → ~99% EfficientNetB0 test accuracy**
+**MobileNetV2 (~93%) → EfficientNetB0 (~99%) test accuracy**

-But accuracy isn't where I want the project to end.
+The model works, but I don't want the project to stop at model accuracy.

-I'm currently learning the engineering needed to eventually add things like an inference API, tests, Docker, CI/CD and deployment — **one piece at a time, and only after I understand what I'm adding.**
+As I learn more software engineering, I plan to revisit this project and gradually improve its structure, testing, deployment and overall engineering quality.

 ### → [Explore the project](https://github.com/DikshaSirohi/plant-disease-detection)